kouliping/en/documentation/Middleware/API-Gateway/Introduction/Functions.md

 Each API group can maintain multiple versions.
 You can specify a version to publish in each environment.

 ### Deployment Management
 Service publishing and deployment.
 At the end of the API group configuration, it should be released to the specific environment before it can provide services externally.
-The existing environment includes: Test, pre-launch, online.
+The existing environment includes: Test, Pre-release, Online.